101+ small business ideas to start now

 3. Home brewer

 Profit from your pint.
 A home brewer produces beer, cider, or wine in small quantities in their own home using specialised equipment.
-According to the UK’s Society of Independent Brewers, the craft beer industry is booming in the UK, with an estimated 3,000 breweries producing over 14,000 different beers.
-Beer drinkers are increasingly looking for healthier, low-alcohol and low-calorie options so this might be a good niche to pursue.
-Many home brewers who started small have ended up in supermarkets!
+According to the UK’s Society of Independent Brewers & Associates, there are 1,748 active breweries in the country.
+What’s more, beer drinkers are increasingly looking for healthier options, with UK sales for low-alcohol beer doubling from 2022 to 2023 (650,000 to 1.3 million hectoliters) – making it the fastest-growing market in the world

 See also: How to start a microbrewery